-Compacted soil tank foundations:
+Compacted soil tank foundation

 This type of foundation is substantially lower cost than concrete ring or slab foundations, but is not recommended for most installations.
 Excavation for a compacted soil tank foundation is relatively quick, and the gravel used as a support and drainage layer can be compacted without heavy machinery.
 However, compacted soil tank foundations are not durable, and require regular maintenance to stabilize the gravel base.
 If a compacted soil tank foundation is not properly drained, water will seep into and under the foundation, causing ongoing settlement and erosion.
 Edge settlement will be an issue if the soil cannot support the weight of the tank shell.

-Reinforced Concrete Slab Foundations:
+Reinforced Concrete Slab Foundation

 A reinforced concrete slab will provide a level surface to support a storage tank.
 However, like a compacted soil foundation, the slab may not protect from edge settlement under the tank shell.
 Where the soil is stable enough to protect from edge settlement, reinforced concrete slab foundations are the least expensive concrete foundation.
-Foundations of bolted water storage tanks often use a slab concrete as the tank bottom, and are sealed to prevent water infiltration.
+Foundations of bolted water storage tanks often use a concrete slab as the tank bottom, and are sealed to prevent water infiltration.
 While reinforced concrete is strong and durable, it can still crack over time.
-Minor cracks are not an issue, but uneven settlement from inadequote soil support or poor groundwater drainage can damage the tank.
+Minor cracks are not an issue, but uneven settlement from inadequate soil support or poor groundwater drainage can damage the tank.

-Reinforced Concrete Ringwall Foundation:
+Reinforced Concrete Ringwall Foundation

-Steel Pier Concrete Ringwall Foundation:
+Steel Pier Concrete Ringwall Foundation

 In locations with poor soil, steel piers must be driven into the ground to provide additional stability.
 The concrete ringwall supports the tank shell, and the piers carry the weight of the tank product.
 Designing steel pier concrete ring foundations can be complex, and requires the appropriate engineering knowledge.
-Piles are an expensive solution, making them more suited for large storage tanks that must be constructed in a specific location, such as a bulk fuel terminal.
+Piles are an expensive solution, making them more suited for large storage tanks that must be constructed in a specific location, such as bulk fuel terminals.